trey-rosius/cdk_group_chat/README.md

 # Modern Serverless Application Development with AWS Amplify,Flutter, GraphQL,CDK and Typescript

+Serverless computing is the most recent and recommended approach to building modern cloud applications.
-Focusing on the business logic and how your application brings value to end users, with little to no attention as to how the servers are running your application is the new and recommended way by which developers are building serverless applications.
+Serverless enables developers to focuse on the business logic and how their application brings value to end users, rather than on configuration and operations of the servers running their applications.

 By not focusing on operations or infrastructure provisioning, the time it takes for an application to move from prototype to production is cut in half.
 Iteration is rapid, user feedback is quick, leading to significant app improvements.

-In this workshop, we would be building a fullstack serverless mobile group chat application using
+Let's take a look at a step by step guide on how to build a fullstack serverless mobile group chat application.
+Here's a list of frameworks and languages we would be using in-order to accomplish this task.

 - [AWS AppSync](https://aws.amazon.com/appsync/)
 - [GraphQl](https://graphql.org/)